ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Further Experiments

-For completeness, we report multitask results under compound-level random cross-validation, where compounds are randomly assigned to the train, validation, and test sets.
+\textbf{Random-split cross-validation on TG80.} For completeness, we report multitask results under compound-level random cross-validation, where compounds are randomly assigned to the train, validation, and test sets.
 Relative to the more challenging out-of-domain (UMAP-based) split in \Cref{tab:tg80_umap}, \gls{egno} is comparatively stronger; nevertheless, \gls{atoms} maintains a consistent lead across folds, with mean improvements of 24.43\% on S2S and 23.93\% on S2T.